New Users’ Information

 It’s quite okay to just write as your comment “I’m ticking the box” if that’s all you want to say.
 You don’t have to wax lyrical!

 Feel free to submit a comment to any post, no matter how old the post is.

 The blog is set to nest up to three levels of comment within a thread.
-Visually it looks a little like this, but I have had to use lines to show the indentation:
+Visually it looks a little like this.

 THE POST ITSELF